User Guide

 Domain Profile

-The domain profile (.claude/rules/domain-profile.md) calibrates all agents to your field.
+The domain profile (.claude/references/domain-profile.md) calibrates all agents to your field.
+Agents read their discipline from this file; the default is economics if not specified.
 Fill it in manually or use /discover (interactive interview) to populate it:

 • Field & adjacent subfields — inferred from your topic